Constanța railway station

 Constanţa railway station is the largest station in Constanţa and on the Romanian Black Sea coast.

 This station is situated on the main Căile Ferate Române Line 800 (Bucharest – Feteşti – Constanţa – Mangalia).
 Constanţa railway station is served by about 50 passenger trains.
 During summer, the number of trains and passengers greatly expands.
+Staff communication is facilitated via VHF Radios, frequency 146.225 AM.

 The station is served by several bus and minibuses lines.
+The latest :ro:CT Bus S.A. bus leaves at 23:00 local time.